Self-Improving Semantic Perception for Indoor Localisation: Experimental Evaluation

-We further compare regularization techniques from the continual-learning literature.
-In particular, we investigate the use of a distillation approach, in which a weighted regularization term $\mathcal{L}_{d}$ is added to the cross entropy loss $\mathcal{L}_{ce}$, to encourage the network to retain the knowledge from previous tasks: $\mathcal{L} = \mathcal{L}_{ce}+\lambda\mathcal{L}_{d}$.
-Similarly to~\cite{Michieli2019ILT}, we experiment this distillation either on the output logits produced by the network (\textit{Output distillation}) or on the intermediate features extracted from the model architecture before the final classification module (\textit{Feature distillation}).
+Memory replay comes at the cost of storing images and labels of past environments, which does not scale well to more than a few environments.
+We therefore further compare regularization techniques from the continual-learning literature, which try to prevent forgetting without storing as much data.
+In particular, we investigate the use of a distillation approach, in which a regularization term is added to the cross-entropy loss, to encourage the network to retain the knowledge from previous tasks.
+Similarly to~\cite{Michieli2019ILT}, we apply this distillation either on the output logits produced by the network (\textit{Output distillation}) or on the intermediate features (\textit{Feature distillation}).
 Furthermore, we evaluate Elastic Weight Consolidation (EWC)~\cite{Kirkpatrick2017EWC}.
-The loss optimized in EWC is of a similar form: $\mathcal{L} =\mathcal{L}_{ce}+\lambda\mathcal{L}_{ewc} $, where $\mathcal{L}_{ewc}$ penalizes deviations of the network parameters across tasks.
-We present further details on the methods and parameters in Appendix~\ref{app:ablation}.
+We present further details in Appendix~\ref{app:ablation}.

 As shown in Table~\ref{tab:ablation}, in our experiments replay buffers prove to be the most effective among the examined methods in minimizing the amount of forgetting on the NYU dataset, and generally allow attaining a good trade-off with the segmentation quality on the pseudo-labels from the target domain.
 We also note that, with limited exceptions , both regularization approaches fail to maintain a good performance on the source dataset NYU.
 We believe that for distillation methods this can be ascribed to the fact that, as opposed to related works that explored similar techniques in a class-incremental setting~\cite{Michieli2019ILT, Michieli2020KDIL}, we conduct domain adaptation.
 More importantly, unlike~\cite{Michieli2019ILT, Michieli2020KDIL} our supervision signal does not consist of accurate ground-truth annotations available at all pixels, but of noisy pseudo-labels that often cover a limited region of the image.
 Finally, while similar considerations also apply for EWC, we believe that the limited effectiveness of this technique in our setting is also related to the method being designed for classification as opposed to image segmentation.